JethaLal420/Python-Automation/README.md

 ## Python-Automation

- Scripts used to automate repetitive tasks in everyday life. :simple_smile:
+ Scripts used to automate repetitive tasks in everyday life. :smiley:

 #### 1. [file_name_extracter_and_renamer.py](../Python-Automation/file_name_extracter_and_renamer.py):